-- 1. All Karisma officials are responsible to and amenable to the ASB President and Student Council, the Faculty Advisor, the Vice President for Student Development and the College President. - 2.
+- All Karisma officials are responsible to and amenable to the ASB President and Student Council, and the Vice President for Student Development. - 2.
 Duties of officials begin immediately after selection during the spring semester in preparation for the publication of the book for the following year.
-Themes, ladder, preliminary layout plans, arrangements with the publisher, budget, photographic and written coverage of College events and student activities during the fall and spring semester should receive attention during the remainder of the year prior to the year of publication.
-(As soon as one staff concludes coverage due to publication deadlines, the succeeding staff begins coverage.) - 3.
-Officials are responsible to ensure good taste, balanced and appropriate coverage of events, activities and personnel in the Karisma, recognizing that not only is it a publication for current students, but one that has public relations and College history implications.
-It also means much to faculty, staff, supporting constituency and alumni because of their interest in the continuing welfare of the College.
+Themes, ladder, preliminary layout plans, arrangements with the publisher, budget, photographic and written coverage of University events and student activities during the fall and spring semester should receive attention during the remainder of the year prior to the year of publication.
+(As soon as one staff concludes coverage due to publication deadlines, the succeeding staff begins coverage.)

+3. Officials are responsible to ensure good taste, balanced and appropriate coverage of events, activities and personnel in the Karisma, recognizing that not only is it a publication for current students, but one that has public relations and University history implications.
+It also means much to faculty, staff, supporting constituency and alumni because of their interest in the continuing welfare of the University.